Ty Wigginton

 Ty Allen Wigginton (born October 11, 1977) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the New York Mets, Pittsburgh Pirates, Tampa Bay Devil Rays, Houston Astros, Baltimore Orioles, Colorado Rockies, Philadelphia Phillies, and St. Louis Cardinals.
 He mainly played as a first and third baseman, but also platooned as an infielder and an outfielder during his career.
-He bats and throws right-handed.
+He batted and threw right-handed.
 Wigginton resides in Chula Vista, California.

-High school years
+Early life

 Wigginton attended Chula Vista High School in Chula Vista, California, and was a letter-man in football and baseball.
 Wigginton graduated from Chula Vista High School in 1995.

 Baseball career

 Wigginton attended UNC-Asheville and played for three years from 1996 to 1998.
 Wigginton still holds the school's records for most home runs in a game, most runs in a season, and most doubles in a season.

 New York Mets

-The 6 ft 200-pound Wigginton was selected by the New York Mets in the 1998 Major League Baseball Draft.
+The 6 ft 200-pound Wigginton was selected in the 17th round by the New York Mets in the 1998 Major League Baseball Draft.

 Wigginton was called up to the Mets major league roster for the first time in 2002 as a third baseman and had a promising partial rookie season with the Mets, batting .302 with a .354 on-base percentage (OBP) and .526 slugging percentage (SLG) in 116 at-bats.
 He slumped somewhat in his first full season in 2003 with a batting line of .255/.318/.396 in 573 at-bats but started the 2004 season hot.
 In his first 312 at-bats, Wigginton hit .285/.334/.487, hitting 12 home runs and 23 doubles with 42 runs batted in.